-A professional email signature is a crucial part of any successful communication.
+A professional email signature is a crucial part of any successful business communication.
 It serves as a way to differentiate yourself from other emails, give your message credibility, and remind the recipient of who you are.
-It’s also an excellent opportunity to showcase your personality, promote your business, or link to other important resources.
+It's also an excellent opportunity to showcase your personality, promote your business, or link to other important resources.

 A professional email signature design: what does it look like?
 Here we'll explore tips and examples for creating an email signature that gets you noticed.
 So let's get started!